 - Peer to peer lending has a learning curve.
 You can view this as a pro and a con.
 I choose to view this a pro because it keeps people out who are lazy or don’t have time to learn an “alternative” investing strategy.
 But not you.
 You are a millennial who is ambitious and curious.

-- You can invest in peer to peer loans through an IRA which has tax benefits we won’t cover in this post
+- You can invest in peer-to-peer loans through different types of IRA which has tax benefits we won’t cover in this post

 - The loans are unsecured debt.
 What that means is you don’t have to put up any collateral (like your house) to get these loans.
 If someone defaults (stops paying) you are pretty much out of luck.
 Your options are using a collection agency (costs more than it’s worth) or sell your loan on a secondary market (again takes time).